lexieheinle/python-productivity/README.md

 # python-productivity
-Collection of productivity programs in python
+Here is my collection of productivity programs in python.
+From a file manager to webscrappers, these programs were created to make my life easier.